lendefi-dao/dao-docs/Ecosystem/Ecosystem.md

 - requires: Contract must not be paused

-- requires: Partner address must not be zero
+- requires: Partner address must not be zero and must be a valid contract or EOA

 - requires: Amount must be between 100 ether and half of the partnership supply